GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 sh down.sh $service
 ```

-Obviously I’d prefer to simply include everything you need here in this article, but between Python code, Kubernetes configs, docs, etc, there’s just too much.
-So we’ll just hit the highlights here, and you can look at all the details in your clone of the repo.
+Between Python code, Kubernetes configs, docs, etc, there’s simply too much to include everything in one document, so this tutorial will just hit the highlights here, and you can look at all the details in your clone of the repo.

 ## The Docker Registry

-Since Kubernetes needs to pull Docker images to run in its containers, we'll need to push the Docker images we use in this article to some Docker registry that Google Container Engine can access. `gcr.io`, `dockerhub`, etc. will work for this now, although for production use you might want to minimize traffic across boundaries as a cost-reduction effort.
+Since Kubernetes needs to pull Docker images to run in its containers, you'll need to push the Docker images used in this article to some Docker registry that Google Container Engine can access. `gcr.io`, `dockerhub`, etc. will all work fine for this now, although for production use you might want to minimize traffic across boundaries as a cost-reduction effort.

 Whatever you have set up, you'll need to push to the correct registry, and you'll need to use the correct registry when telling Kubernetes where to go for images.
-Unfortunately, `kubectl` doesn't have a provision for parameterizing the YAML files we're using to tell it what to do.
-We'll deal with this annoyance by just using a script to set everything up for us:
+Unfortunately, `kubectl` doesn't have a provision for parameterizing the YAML files it uses to figure out what to do, so `envoy-steps` contains scripts to set things up correctly:

 ```
 sh prep.sh registry-info
 ```

 where `registry-info` is the appropriate prefix for the `docker push` command.
-I use the `dwflynn` DockerHub organization as my scratchpad, so I would run:
+For example, if you want to use the `example` organization in DockerHub, you'd do

 ```
-sh prep.sh dwflynn
+sh prep.sh example
 ```

-And I could use Datawire's public repository under `gcr.io` with:
+To use the `example` repository under `gcr.io`, you'd do

 ```
-sh prep.sh gcr.io/datawireio
+sh prep.sh gcr.io/example
 ```

-Obviously you'll need to have permissions to push to whatever you use here!
-Once `prep.sh` finishes, though, all the configuration files we use will be updated with the correct image names.
+You'll need to have permissions to push to whatever you use here.
+Once `prep.sh` finishes, though, all the configuration files will be updated with the correct image names.

 If you need to, you can use the following to clean everything up and start over: